gonzalovaldenebro/Solar_Pannel_Dust_Classification/README.md

-# Solar Pannel Dust Classification Project
+# Solar Panel Dust Classification Project

 ## Introduction
 As an AI enthusiast, I am very interested in exploring the energy industry and how AI can help in the discovery of new tools to solve problems.
 In this project, I have focused on solving the problem of dusty solar panels that often affect the performance of solar plants.